Pickle Brined Chicken Tenders Juicy and Flavorful Meal

 Season the flour with salt and black pepper to taste.
 Lastly, use 1 cup of breadcrumbs for that perfect crunch.
 I recommend using Panko breadcrumbs.
 They offer extra texture and crispiness.

 Don’t forget the oil for frying!
 It helps to cook the tenders evenly.
 Be ready to enjoy a juicy and flavorful meal.
-You can find the full recipe for extra detail on the cooking process.

 Step-by-Step Instructions